Undergraduate Education

-The Entrepreneurship Fellows Program (EFP) is designed specifically for undergraduate students with a commitment to and interest in understanding entrepreneurship.
+The Entrepreneurship Fellows for the Common Good program is designed specifically for undergraduate students with a commitment to and interest in understanding entrepreneurship.
 Open to students in NHS, SFS, and the College degree programs, Entrepreneurship Fellows explore the meaning of an entrepreneurial mindset and learn how to apply entrepreneurial problem-solving skills throughout their careers.

-Applications will be accepted again in Fall 2023.
+Applications will be accepted on a rolling basis.
 Students applying from outside the McDonough School of Business should check with their deans to make sure there are no conflicts with other degree or certificate requirements.
 There is flexibility in scheduling these courses to allow students who spend a semester abroad to complete the fellowship.

 • Preferred access to entrepreneurship courses and events